Huddersfield January 1643

 Royalist musketeers were hindered as their powder became wet in the raging storm…but the Parliamentarian defenders had taken steps to keep their own powder dry and their shots were much more effective.
 As the Parliamentarians rushed down the hill, hand-to-hand fighting took place…until eventually the Royalists gave ground.
 The Royalist force beat their retreat over the narrow bridge some plunging into the river to escape, only to be swept away by a raging torrent following heavy rain and some were drowned.
 They retreated towards Halifax, pursued for five miles by the exuberant defenders.

-Approaching 400 years later, villagers still uncover musket balls in the area and a community play, performed in 2019 and funded by Sky Arts, explored the conflict through the eyes of local spinners and weavers, whose lives and livelihood were disrupted by the war.
+Approaching 400 years later, villagers still uncover musket balls in the area and a community play, performed in 2019, written by Michael Crowley and funded by Sky Arts, explored the conflict through the eyes of local spinners and weavers, whose lives and livelihood were disrupted by the war.

 © Christine Widdall 2019